Tairovik/personal-site/content/pages/portfolio/project-7.md

   - content: >
-      Going for the colors which we chose for our palette, represent the same values which are mentioned in our logo designing process -  the trust, sovereignty, strategy & wealth.
+      Going for the colors which we chose for our palette, represent the same values which are mentioned in our logo designing process -  the trust, safety, sovereignty, strategy & wealth.

-      The typography is composed of the sleek looking Montserrat which we use across the User Interface & Body Paragraphs, and the Merriweather serif font as a Header choice.
+      The typography is composed of the sleek looking Open Sans which we use across  and the Trirong serif font as a Header choice.
     type: text_section
   - image_alt: RCCP Web Design
     width: wide